 Manual extraction of comedones

-- When to extract blackheads: Always extract blackheads after a warm shower or bath.
+Mechanical extractions of comedones with your hands or a metal tool is not the best idea for most peoples.
+It can damage the skin barrier and results in more acne breakouts.
+That said, if you choose to extract your comedones manually, you should do it after a warm shower or bath.
 The warm water will soften your skin, and steam will help open pores to make the extraction easier and less traumatic to your skin.

-- Hands: If you don't have access to an aesthetician or blackhead strips and are in dire need to extract blackheads, you can (very carefully!) use your hands.
+If you don't have access to an aesthetician or blackhead strips and are in dire need of extracting blackheads, you can (very carefully!) use your hands.
 Wash your hands thoroughly with warm water and soap.
 Dry them and wrap a clean tissue or piece of toilet paper around each index finger.
 Gently push down with each finger on the sides of the target blackhead and squeeze with a rolling motion.
 If it doesn't come out within three tries...stop!
-Don't force it, or you will cause more significant issues down the line.
+Please don't force it, or you will cause more significant issues down the line.

 How to prevent blackheads?